sensu-plugins/documentation/development/create_a_release.md

 Try to avoid merge commits when possible, you should always be rebasing `git pull --rebase` or however your workflow and tools reccomend you do this.

-In oder to build gems you will need the signing keys and in oder to push to Rubygems you will need to account creds
+In order to build gems you will need the signing keys and in order to push to Rubygems you will need to account creds